sled-rs/sled-rs.github.io/apis.md

 these costs are higher than the value of the library itself.
 We can take concrete steps to minimize these costs.

+The virtues we should strive for:
+* easy to understand for beginners without needing to traverse documentation beyond looking at provided function signatures on docs.rs.
+* composes well with plain functions and data structures - old code should play nicely with new code if it will retain its value.
+* easy to debug - the people who I talk to tend to spend around 3-4x more time on debugging than writing code.
+If you spend less time debugging than this while working on non-hobby code, I recommend educating yourself on responsible [fuzzing](https://fuzzcheck.neocities.org/tutorial1_function.html), [model-based testing](https://medium.com/@tylerneely/reliable-systems-series-model-based-property-testing-e89a433b360), [fault injection](https://docs.rs/fail/latest/fail/) and [simulation](https://sled.rs/simulation) techniques for writing higher quality software.
+* quick to compile so we have a lower chance of getting distracted between runs

 Additionally, by minimizing costs for users, you often improve your own experience as an author.

 1. minimize use of generics